Lockdown restrictions across the UK are gradually being lifted, allowing businesses to return to some semblance of "normality.

 Implement appropriate infection prevention and control processes.

-Display a QR code to support the NHS Test and Trace system.
+Display a QR code or alternative to support the NHS Test and Trace system.

 The Government will continue to monitor the data on a regular basis to ensure there is no danger of the NHS facing unsustainable pressure.